sanjida-akhtar/maternal-health-analysis/README.md.txt

 This project analyzes maternal health data based on clinical visits.
 The aim of this project is to analyze and visualize data to gain insights.

-## Heading Project Structure
+## Project Structure
-The project structure is describedbelow: data/:This folder contains dataset.
+The project structure is described below: data/:This folder contains dataset.
 It was manually collected from a public website. notebooks/:This contains .ipynb files.